Homelessness in Manchester? What does it really mean and what is being done to help?

 We aim to have helped 550 people who are either homeless or unemployed by 2020, and there are a few ways you can help.
 If you want to get fit this summer, then it may be a run or cycle.
 If you don’t have the time, then you can donate or become an ambassador.

-Can you help us hit our goal this year?
+We’ve already helped 216 people since we started, can you help us hit our goal this year?

 Working with other local organisations is really important to us here at Pledge.
 We’re proud to work with charities, social enterprises and community groups.
 These organisations all have the same goal to reduce poverty locally and across the U.K